da-emzy/VimRpc/README.md

 Development of VimRpc happens at github: https://github.com/klen/python-mode

-Please make a pull request to `development` branch and add yourself to `AUTHORS`.
+Please make a pull request to `dev` branch and add yourself to the `AUTHORS` file.

 Copyright
 =========

-Copyright © 207 Da Emzy (da-emzy)
+Copyright © 217 Da Emzy (da-emzy)

 License
 =======

-Licensed under a `GNU lesser general public license`_.
+Licensed under a `GNU lesser general public license`